New Testament: Gospels

-Christian tradition identifies John the Apostle with John the Evangelist, the supposed author of the Gospel of John.
-Traditionalists tend to support the idea that the writer of the Gospel of John himself claimed to be an eyewitness in their commentaries of John 21:24 and therefore the gospel was written by an eyewitness.
-This idea is rejected by the majority of modern scholars; most think the verses claim the beloved disciple was the author of the gospel, but the passage is widely viewed as a later addition by either the author of chapters 1-20 or by another redactor, though a growing minority view it as part of the earliest text.
-The author may also claim to be a witness in 19:35.

-Most scholars hold to the two-source hypothesis, which posits that the Gospel of Mark was the first gospel to be written, though alternative hypotheses that posit the direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.
-On this view, the authors of the Gospel of Matthew and the Gospel of Luke used as sources the Gospel of Mark and a hypothetical Q document to write their individual gospel accounts.
+Most scholars hold to Marcan priority, which posits that Mark was the first gospel to be written.
+Many argue the authors of the Gospel of Matthew and the Gospel of Luke used the Gospel of Mark and a hypothetical Q source, though alternative hypotheses that posit the direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.
 These three gospels are called the Synoptic Gospels, because they include many of the same stories, often in the same sequence, and sometimes in exactly the same wording.
-Scholars agree that the Gospel of John was written last, by using a different tradition and body of testimony.
-In addition, most scholars agree that the author of Luke also wrote the Acts of the Apostles.
-Scholars hold that these books constituted two-halves of a single work, Luke–Acts.
+John, however, is quite different.
+Many scholars have historically argued that John comes from a distinct tradition and that the author of John did not know the Synoptics.
+However, there is a growing movement of scholars in the 21st century who argue that the Gospel of John knew and used the Synoptics.

 Acts

 The same author appears to have written the Gospel of Luke and the Acts of the Apostles, and most refer to them as the Lucan texts.
 The most direct evidence comes from the prefaces of each book; both were addressed to Theophilus, and the preface to the Acts of the Apostles references "my former book" about the ministry of Jesus.
 Furthermore, there are linguistic and theological similarities between the two works, suggesting that they have a common author.